uclouvain/osis-internship/README.md

 ## Documentation

 The whole documentation of the project is published at: http://uclouvain.github.io/osis-louvain-documentation.
 Read it to understand how the business works and all the technical installation and configuration.
+Visit the project website for the latest news at: http://uclouvain.github.io/osis-louvain.

 ## Contributing to the Project